Classification Of Algae: Definition, Types

 Brown Algae

-• All brown algae are multicellular.
+• All brown algae are multiple.

 Brown Algae